henrybw/vim-colors-aurora/README.md

          set t_ut=
          set t_Co=256

-3. (Optional) Modify your terminal background
+3. (Optional) Modify your terminal background:

    While Aurora will work fine on any dark colored background, take note that the terminal vim colorscheme will not set your background color for you.